 Short-term rental properties, also known as vacation rentals, are residential properties that are rented out on a temporary basis — often for 30 days or less.
 In recent years, the use of short-term rental properties to generate income has become an increasingly popular strategy as online marketplaces for rentals have been adopted by the public on a large scale.

 Like long-term rental properties, this strategy requires a direct investment by purchasing the property, which requires a down payment and other closing fees.
-However, short-term rentals can require more ongoing attention than their longer-term counterparts and may come with added costs and responsibilities.
+However, compared to their longer-term counterparts, short-term rentals have a higher potential for fluctuating cash flow and may require more ongoing attention.
+There also may be added costs and responsibilities.
 For example, you may need to furnish the property and have plans for customer service, maintenance, security and cleaning.

 5. Purchasing, renovating and selling houses

-If you have the time, resources and experience to renovate homes, house flipping may be a strategy to contemplate.
+If you have the time, resources and experience to renovate homes, house flipping may be a good strategy.
 It involves buying a home, renovating it to increase its value and then selling it for a profit — ideally within a short period.

 However, flipping a home isn’t for the hands-off or risk-adverse investor.
 It requires the investor to have a strong understanding of the local real estate market, as well as solid project management skills and construction experience.
 Time is also a critical factor in earning a return: You’ll have to pay the mortgage and interest, property taxes, homeowners’ insurance and other holding costs for each month the project lasts.

-Which real estate investment strategy is right for you?
+Which real estate investment strategy makes sense for you?

 Real estate can be a powerful tool to help build wealth and generate income.
-If you would like to discuss any of these potential strategies and how they may fit your financial goals and your portfolio, reach out to discuss.
+If you would like to discuss any of these potential strategies and how they may fit within your financial goals and your portfolio, reach out to us to discuss.